tanyabharti/Sample-Website-Design/README.md

 # Sample-Website
-Created a Diwali wishes website using animated text effect.
+Created a Diwali wishes website using animated text effect for learning purpose.